ColinPitrat/kalenji-gps-watch-reader/README.md

   * Pyle PGSPW1 (but feedback would be appreciated)
   * GPS On Move 100
   * GPS On Move 200
+  * GPS On Move 220 (specifying OnMove200 as device)
   * GPS On Move 510
   * GPS On Move 710
   * NavBike 400